 A DMARC policy can be set to ‘none’, ‘quarantine’, or ‘reject’.

 The percentage tag pct instructs ISPs to only apply the DMARC policy to a certain percentage of emails that fail the DMARC check.
 This allows organizations to evaluate the impact of the enforced policy before fully implementing it.

-Enforcing the policy in small steps will allow organizations to evaluate the impact of the enforced policy.
+Enforcing the policy in small steps allows organizations to evaluate the impact of the enforced policy.
 This way, it can be determined if the enforcement results in a loss of legitimate email.
-Since the enforcement will only impact a small percentage of all emails, it will not result in a huge loss of legitimate emails if the setup is done incorrectly.
+Since enforcement will only impact a small percentage of all emails, it will not result in a massive loss of legitimate emails if the setup is done incorrectly.

 Utilize the PCT tag for smooth DMARC Enforcement